What is psoriasis?

 A 2007 study found that cannabis compounds like THC, CBD, and CBN appeared to slow the growth of cells called keratinocytes in the outer layer of the skin.
 The scientists suggested that these compounds could be influential in treating psoriasis.
 Other studies have also acknowledged the idea that cannabinoids may be useful in the treatment of psoriasis.

 Cannabis can lessen pain caused by psoriasis.
-According to this 2015 article in JAMA, there is notable scientific evidence to indicate that cannabinoids can relieve pain.
-This could potentially mean that cannabis could reduce the pain and discomfort in people with psoriasis and psoriatic arthritis.
+According to this 2015 article in JAMA, there is notable scientific evidence to indicate that CBD can relieve pain.
+This could potentially mean that either a CBD oil or a topically applied cream could reduce the pain and discomfort in people with psoriasis and psoriatic arthritis.

 To play a little devils advocate though, a 2018 paper written in Australia found no link between cannabis use and pain reduction or lower use of opioids to control pain.
 However, the participants of this research study were not taking the required cannabinoids for medical purposes.
 They were mostly using opioid prescriptions and were choosing to use cannabis to relieve different symptoms, including pain and anxiety.